mixuala/fishbowl/dev-notes.md

-o- round number is null for playerRoundComplete o- timer (cloud) renders impossibly large number. make sure timer renders max {seconds}
+x- round number is null for playerRoundComplete x- timer (cloud) renders impossibly large number. make sure timer renders max {seconds}
-- next player bug appears with VERY high latency on network
+x- next player bug appears with VERY high latency on network

-o- player round complete scoreboard flashed again for the next player(?) or playingAsId player?
+x- player round complete scoreboard flashed again for the next player(?) or playingAsId player?

 - moderator DQ after buzzer made it to screen, but not DB
 - Only one timer is animating for the moderator. usually the moderator, or the first??